モロッコ

 (About 1 hour)

-Lunch Meal cost to be paid locally
+Lunch Meal cost payable locally

-• Continue to Marrakesh.
+• Continue on to Marrakech.

 (About 4 hours)